laurent22/joplin/readme/terminal.md

 	Possible keys/values:

 	    sync.target                    Synchronisation target.
-	                                   The target to synchonise to.
+	                                   The target to synchronise to.
 Each sync target may have additional parameters which
 	                                   are named as `sync.NUM.NAME` (all
 	                                   documented below).